skybotix/visensor_tools/visensor_calibration_flasher/README.md

 catkin_make
 ```

-### HowTo flash a calibration ###
+### Howto: Flash a calibration file###
 Start roscore, if not already started
 ```
 roscore
 ```
 Clear other calibrations, just to be sure:
 ```
 rosparam delete /vi_calibration_flasher
 ```
 Load calibration file:
 ```

 rosparam load <path_to_your_camchain_yaml_file>
 ```
 To test the program, we attached an example camchain file to this repo.
+You can generate your own calibration using the framework [Kalibr](https://github.com/ethz-asl/kalibr).

 Send calibration to VI-Sensor:
 ```
 rosrun vi_calibration_flasher vi_calibration_flasher
 ```